storj/docs/app/support/object-browser/page.md

 If you want to create a folder, you can do that with the **New Folder** button.

 {% callout type="success"  %}
-When you drag and drop your file into the Satellite Admin Console Object Browser, the Storj DCS S3-compatible Gateway will encrypt the data using [](docId:hf2uumViqYvS1oq8TYbeW), break large files into 64MB Segments (or for smaller files a single segment), then erasure code the segments, breaking each segment into 80 pieces, then distributing those pieces over our network of thousands of independently operated storage nodes.
+When you drag and drop your file into the Satellite Admin Console Object Browser, the Storj S3-compatible Gateway will encrypt the data using [](docId:hf2uumViqYvS1oq8TYbeW), break large files into 64MB Segments (or for smaller files a single segment), then erasure code the segments, breaking each segment into 80 pieces, then distributing those pieces over our network of thousands of independently operated storage nodes.
 {% /callout %}

 ## Deleting files